Jack0Chan/PyUPPAAL/README.md

     pattern: ['input_ball', 'hidden_path1', 'hidden_path3', 'exit1', 'input_ball', 'hidden_path1', 'hidden_path4', 'exit2']

 The `Input` and `Observation` template created by `pyuppaal`.
 The cache file `*_pattern.xml` can be found in the same directory of the input model.
 <br><br>
 <img src=https://raw.githubusercontent.com/Jack0Chan/pyuppaal/main/src/tests/figs/pipeNetInput.png width=300 />
 <img src=https://raw.githubusercontent.com/Jack0Chan/pyuppaal/main/src/tests/figs/pipeNetObserver.png width=350 />
 <img src=https://raw.githubusercontent.com/Jack0Chan/pyuppaal/main/src/tests/figs/pipeNetModel.png width=350 />
 <br><br>
-In This example, we know the exact time of the inputs & observations, and thus `lower_bounds == upper_bounds`.
+In this example, we know the exact time of the inputs & observations, and thus `lower_bounds == upper_bounds`.
 If you are not sure about the exact time, or you just want to add uncertainty, e.g., the first ball goes from `Exit1` at gclk $\in$ [490, 510], you can just set the lower bound to 490, and the upper bound to 510.

 ### 4. Visualize the Architecture